Thail3/Final-project-Generation/README.md

 # Final-project-Generation

-# built project with team 10
+# build project with team 10